 Rest is essential.
 Ice is recommended in the acute phase, followed later by heat and ultrasound.
 Heel raises can be worn (about 1cm) to take the strain off the injured tendon. when the pain and swelling has settled, gentle stretching and mobility exercises can be stated, followed later by strengthening and gradual return to activity.

 Where to get help?

-If after trying the above your tennis elbow isn't improving, you are still in pain, it is restricting your movement or generally affecting your quality of life, please feel free to get in touch for a no obligation consultation at our sports injury clinic.
+If after trying the above your achilles tendinitis isn't improving, you are still in pain, it is restricting your movement or generally affecting your quality of life, please feel free to get in touch for a no obligation consultation at physiotherapy practice in Hull.